 I do not believe food sensitivities on their own are enough to cause hypothyroidism or Hashimoto’s.
 However, I do think they could be stressing the body enough that they contributed to the development or prevent total remission.

-Blind food elimination is not a strategy I ever recommend because it I have NEVER found someone who only reacts to one or two food groups.
+Blind food elimination is not a strategy I ever recommend because I have NEVER found someone who only reacts to one or two food groups.
 That being said, I acknowledge the potential healing powers of a gluten and dairy free diet on the thyroid.
 Given the small amount of research to support this dietary method, I will assist a client trying this for 3-6 months.
 BUT ONLY AFTER they’ve ruled out celiac disease to the best of their ability (aka whatever tests their doctor was willing to run, and I keep in the back of my mind these tests aren’t that reliable.)
-Sometimes that’s enough, the client feels better, they are happy and so I am happy for them.
+Sometimes that’s enough, the client feels better, they are happy, and so I am so glad for them.

 If thyroid levels don’t normalize and subclinical thyroid symptoms don’t reverse, I recommend a food sensitivity test with leap protocol, which would be my preferred route to go in the first place.
 If food sensitivities are contributing to leaky gut, causing stress on the body via inflammation, it’s likely to be a unique subset of foods causing the issue.
-I believe these foods to be individualized to the person, have common themes (food families) and are more than just the typically accepted “inflammatory foods”.
+I believe these foods to be individualized to the person, have common themes (food families) and are more than just the typically accepted “inflammatory foods.”

 I have a close friend who lost 80 pounds and about two years later was going through significant life stress when her world kind of started to crumble.
 At the time she had all the classic symptoms of celiac disease: eating 3,000 calories a day + and losing weight, loss of menses, and stress fractures/osteopenia.
 She was at some point tested for celiac, but with only one intestinal biopsy.
-Research shows that 4 or more biopsies are required to catch 100% of true celiac patients.
+Research shows that 4 or more biopsies are required to catch 100% of actual celiac patients.
 She eventually saw a holistic doctor who diagnosed her with Hashimotos and put her on a gluten-free diet.
 Her thyroid antibodies dropped significantly, but remain higher than normal.
-Since she has been following a GF diet for the last three years and notices symptoms when reintroducing gluten, she will never know if she actually has celiac.
-That’s why it’s so important to get tested for celiac prior to going gluten-free.
-This friend is extremely healthy and runs a healthy living blog, so we know her antibodies aren’t remaining high because of lifestyle choice.
+Since she has been following a GF diet for the last three years and notices symptoms when reintroducing gluten, she will never know if she has celiac.
+That’s why it’s so important to get tested for celiac before going gluten-free.
+This friend is exceptionally healthy and runs a healthy living blog, so we know her antibodies aren’t remaining high because of a lifestyle choice.
 So could healthy foods be causing the issue?
 Something other than gluten?
 Yes, and if her antibodies remain high, I would suggest food sensitivity testing to help target generalized inflammation and the potential for leaky gut.